cakephp/docs/en/console-and-shells/upgrade-shell.rst

 It is provided by a standalone
 `Upgrade plugin <https://github.com/cakephp/upgrade>`_.
-Please read the README file to get all informations on how to upgrade your application.
+Please read the README file to get all information on how to upgrade your application.

 .. meta::
     :title lang=en: .. _upgrade-shell: